Chamomile (Matricaria chamomilla)

 64 T2DM patients.
 8-week intervention.

 Chamomile tea significantly reduced fasting blood glucose, HbA1c, insulin, HOMA-IR, and increased antioxidant markers vs water control.
 Magnitude of HbA1c reduction modest; useful as adjunctive intervention rather than monotherapy.
-Note: should NOT replace prescribed diabetes medications.
+Note: should not replace prescribed diabetes medications.

 Side effects and drug interactions